marksparkza/jschon/docs/usage/jsonschema.rst

 Retrieving a schema from the catalog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The final method of :class:`~jschon.jsonschema.JSONSchema` instantiation is implicit.
-We can retrieve a :class:`~jschon.jsonschema.JSONSchema` object by URI from the :class:`~jschon.catalog.Catalog`.
-If the schema is not already cached, it is loaded from disk and compiled on-the-fly.
+Finally, a :class:`~jschon.jsonschema.JSONSchema` object may be instantiated implicitly, when retrieving it by URI from the :class:`~jschon.catalog.Catalog`.
+If the schema is not already cached, it is loaded from disk and compiled on the fly.
 This approach requires the catalog to be configured with an appropriate base URI-to-directory mapping.
 For more information, see :ref:`catalog-uri-directory-mapping`.